Electric eel: Taxonomy

 In 2019, C. David de Santana and colleagues divided E. electricus into three species based on DNA divergence, ecology and habitat, anatomy and physiology, and electrical ability.
 The three species are E. electricus (now in a narrower sense than before), and the two new species E. voltai and E. varii.
+However, this revision did not address Electrophorus multivalvulus, which was described from the Peruvian Amazon by Nakashima in 1941.
+Therefore, E. varii (described from the same region) may be a junior synonym of E. multivalvulus and has been regarded as such by some biologists.